3ndG4me/BBS-Website/README.md

 How to Install:

 1. Shove this in the apache directory.
+Put the website and wiki in the html folder, and the-box in www

 2. Make sure you configure Apache correctly for CTFd and Doku Wiki (apache2.conf not included for security reasons) -make sure ownership for www is configured correctly VERY important